nikhilchandak/Concurrency---OS-Assignment-4/q2/README.txt

-Back to College
+# Back to College

-How to run:
+## How to run:

-make -f makefile
+`$ make -f makefile`
-./a.out
+`$ ./a.out`

-Info:
+## Info:

-This is implemented via busy waiting and mutex.
+Solution is implemented via busy waiting and mutex.
 Files:

-students.c 	- 	initializes student, waits to find an empty vaccination slot and goes for antibody test after vaccination pharma.c 	-	prepares group of batches of vaccines which are collected by vaccination zones zone.c 		-	Finds a free pharmaceutical, takes a vaccine batch from it and prepares slot for student and treats them. headers.h	- 	Header file containing all the essential constants and function declarations main.c 		- 	For helper functions and initialization of mutexes and threads
+* `students.c` — Initializes student, waits to find an empty vaccination slot and goes for antibody test after vaccination.
+* `pharma.c` — Prepares group of batches of vaccines which are collected by vaccination zones.
+* `zone.c` — Finds a free pharmaceutical, takes a vaccine batch from it and prepares slot for student and treats them.
+* `headers.h`	—	Header file containing all the essential constants and function declarations.
+* `main.c` — 	For helper functions and initialization of mutexes and threads.

-Assumption:
+## Assumption:

-n, m, o will be given greater than 0 otherwise it doesn't make sense to go back to college.
+`n`, `m`, `o` will be given greater than 0.
+Otherwise, it doesn't make sense to go back to college.
-Max input of each of n, m, o will be < 500.
+Max input of each of `n`, `m`, `o` will be < 500.